 Or browse the full list of available majors at UDC.

-Right near “Embassy Row” in the northwest section of the city, UDC’s campus is located at the intersection of Connecticut Avenue and Van Ness Street NW, which is close to the Van Ness/UDC Metro station stop.
-Surrounded by embassies, the National Zoo and a variety of restaurants UDC is located in one of the safest and most vibrant neighborhoods in Washington.
+UDC’s campus is located at the intersection of Connecticut Avenue and Van Ness Street NW, which is close to the Van Ness/UDC Metro station stop.
+Surrounded by “embassy Row,” the National Zoo, and a variety of restaurants, UDC is located in one of the safest and most vibrant neighborhoods in Washington, D.C.
 Van Ness offers a plethora of cultural and recreational offerings to engage students between classes.

-Currently, 100 students live in UDC’s campus housing which offers the following amenities:
+UDC’s campus housing accommodates approximately 500 students and offers the following amenities:

 - 24-hour resident concierge / Doorman